mitmedialab/voxon-unity-plugin-documentation/README.md

 I have not gotten a project to work whose root folder is not structured exactly like this.

 If, upon running your unity file on the voxon, you are prompted to use either display 1 or display 2, you want display 2.

-The included example file should display an animated fish, which swims across the display.